+Computer Science is in high demand across industries, with career options ranging from software development to data analysis and systems architecture.
 Computer Science can lead to numerous degree courses and vocations; it is a discipline in its own right, prerequisite for Engineering and Sciences and a support course for Business/Economics Studies, Languages and Arts as it is increasingly being placed alongside other subjects in combined degrees (e.g. with music and media).
 There is no single technological field that does not depend on computing in its research and development.
 Each advancement in technology, whether it is Artificial Intelligence, Robotics, Virtual Reality, Self-Driving Electric Cars, Nanotechnology, DNA editing etc., that is rapidly entering our lives, is based on Computer Science.